NohaFathy/lagrange-orbit-predictor/README.md

 # lagrange-orbit-predictor
-a simple project for calculating  the current velocity and position for a satellite by python.
+a simple project for calculating  the current velocity and position for a satellite with python. it uses lagrane coefficients to calculate the current velocity and position depending on the initial values user enters. it also calculate the time taken to reach this  position . the input : initial values of satellite's velocity and position (V0 , R0 ). the output : current velocity and position (V , R ) & time (t).

+# concepts
+Lagrange coefficients
+orbit equation
+perifocal frame
+true anomly

+# requirements

+# Resources